onropepro/OnRope.pro/server/help-content/modules/resident-portal.md

 1. Go to the **Profile** tab
 2. In the **Vendor Connection** section, click **Unlink**
-3. Confirm the action in the warning dialog
+3. A warning dialog will appear explaining the consequences
+4. Click **Unlink** to confirm

 **Note**: Unlinking means you won't see active projects or be able to submit feedback until you link to a vendor again.
+You can always re-link later by entering a new vendor code.

+### Duplicate Unit Protection

+If you try to register a strata/unit combination that's already registered by another resident, the system will display an error.
+This prevents duplicate claims to the same unit.
+Contact your building manager if you believe there's an error.

 ## Common Questions